-While many of us dream of getting to inbox zero- no we’re not talking about sorting and cleaning out your inbox!
-Although if you’re interested in that, we have an article with tips for efficiently organizing your inbox to a level that would make Marie Kondo proud.
+Read on to learn more, and no, we’re not talking about sorting and cleaning out your inbox.
+Although if you’re interested in that, we have an article with tips for efficiently organizing your inbox to a level that would make Marie Kondo proud!

 What is email management?

-Email management is more than just inbox sorting: it refers to organizations capturing and managing emails created and received by employees.
-Just as with other business records, classification schemes, retention periods and access controls can be applied to manage emails.
-Email metadata associated with the emails should also be captured to allow the information to be managed and accessed by employees with proper permissions.
+The definition of this term extends beyond just inbox sorting.
+Email management refers to organizations properly capturing, retaining and managing emails created and received by employees.
+As with other business records, classification schemes, retention periods and access controls can be applied to manage emails.
+Metadata from the emails should also be captured to allow the information to be managed and accessed by employees with proper permissions.

 Why is email management important?

-- Inefficient discovery and access to these records (whether for fulfilling a FOIA request, placing a litigation hold or conduction a general business inquiry)
+- Inefficient discovery and access to these records (whether for fulfilling a FOIA request, or conducting a general business inquiry)

-- Difficult for organizations to meet their legal preservation requirements in the event of audits, litigations and government investigations
+- Difficulty for organizations to meet their legal preservation requirements (legal hold) in case of audits, litigation, etc.

-- Good for incident tracking, with all email messages (inbound and outbound) relating to a specific incident tracked automatically and viewed as a single unit of correspondence.
+- Good for incident tracking, with all email messages relating to a specific incident or user automatically tracked and able to view as a single unit of correspondence.

-By properly managing emails, employees can use reporting systems to provide valuable insights into an organization's communications trends and efficiency.
+Additional insights, as employees can use reporting systems to provide valuable insights into an organization's communications trends and efficiency.
 Read our white paper to learn more about how to achieve insights from unstructured data.

 4 common challenges of email management